“Yowww,” cried The Doctor and jumped back

 like Cortez established civilisation in the Americas and Europeans had

-established civilisation in Australia.
-Or his own people had established
+established civilisation in Australia - or his own people had established

 civilisation on a variety of planets in shouting distance of the Kasterborous

-they already were a civilisation.
+already were a civilisation!

 But that was a long way in the future.
 Gantus III was at this time a small